MicrosoftDocs/win32/desktop-src/properties/props-system-devices-aep-pointofservice-connectiontypes.md

 ---
-Description: A bit mask that specifies which connection types should be included in the search. ms.assetid: 3cc019b8-3dbe-4a06-8c21-f04a7ee33370
+description: A bit mask that specifies which connection types should be included in the search. ms.assetid: 3cc019b8-3dbe-4a06-8c21-f04a7ee33370
 title: System.Devices.Aep.PointOfService.ConnectionTypes
 ms.topic: article